 If you're into your 30s and you're sitting on a pile of debt and have a closet (or living room or kitchen) full of too many things, then like me, you're probably realizing it's time to form some new and better habits.

-Building a new habit doesn't have to take years.
-According to a 2009 study in the European Journal of Social Psychology, the average time to form new habit is 66 days.
-The important thing to remember is that a habit will only be formed through daily repetition.
-So, if you make up your mind to change your spending behaviors, then you've got to stick to your guns for two months or more to make the new habit stick.
+Lucky for us, building a new habit doesn't have to take years.
+A 2009 study in the European Journal of Social Psychology confirmed that the average time to form a new habit is 66 days.
+Keep in mind that a habit will only be formed through daily repetition.
+So, if you make up your mind to change your spending behaviors, then you've got to stick to your guns for two months or more to establish the new habit.

-Living beyond your means happens when you overreach your budget by buying things that you can’t actually afford with money in the bank.
+Living beyond your means you’re overreaching your budget by buying things that you can't actually afford with money in the bank.
 It’s overusing credit cards and loans to get what you want before you can pay for it with cash.
-The issue with this is that this leaves you paying interest (read: extra money!) on every purchase that you make on credit.
-At the same time, if most of your income is going towards paying off these debts a bit at a time every month, you probably won’t be able to save for emergencies, your kids’ future (or your future kids' future!), or your own retirement.

 Take the time to make a budget and learn to stick to it by making it into a habit.
 It's easier than it sounds and will get you out of the debt cycle for good!

 I always accepted the fact that emergencies happen — but I didn't own a house or a car so I didn't have to worry about a leaky roof or a car wreck.
 And I never had a true emergency bill, either — until I got an ugly kidney infection while living in Europe.
 Let's just say that wasn't a fun or cheap experience.